Apply to Student Teach - Special Education

 Who Makes the Placements?

 All student teaching placements are made by OFE personnel, in collaboration with your program.
+Interns may never search for their own placements.

 Where Will I Be Placed?